 Some research involving human subjects must be sponsored by an approved investigator.

 Who needs a sponsor?
-A sponsor is needed when the person submitting the HSRC application is not a full-time Nazareth College faculty member (see the end of this section for a list of approved rank).
-This includes people who are part-time or adjunct faculty of Nazareth College or from another institution.
+A sponsor is needed when the person submitting the HSRC application is not a full-time Nazareth University faculty member (see the end of this section for a list of approved rank).
+This includes people who are part-time or adjunct faculty of Nazareth University or from another institution.
 The job of the sponsor is to be a contact person at Nazareth to help the researcher prepare the application and aid communication between the researcher and the HSRC.
+Sponsors for external research are requested to check with the Institutional Research Office for the feasibility of a campus-wide survey before applying to HSRC.
 Please refer to the flowchart which can be found on the HSRC website for more information.

-Researchers from another institution seeking to involve Nazareth College in their study must obtain the approval of Nazareth IRB.
-They are required to have: 1) an IRB approval from the home institution, and 2) a Nazareth sponsor in order to submit an HSRC application.
-In these cases, a Nazareth sponsor's role is to act as a liaison between the external applicant and Nazareth College to ensure compliance of research protocol and protection of Nazareth subjects.
+Researchers from another institution seeking to involve Nazareth University in their study must obtain the approval of Nazareth IRB.
+They are required to have 1) an IRB approval from the home institution and 2) a Nazareth sponsor in order to submit an HSRC application.
+In these cases, a Nazareth sponsor's role is to act as a liaison between the external applicant and Nazareth University to ensure compliance of research protocol and protection of Nazareth subjects.

 When is an institution considered to be engaged in research?
 In general, an institution is considered engaged in a particular non-exempt human subjects research project when its employees or agents for the purposes of the research project obtain: (1) data about the subjects of the research through intervention or interaction with them; (2) identifiable private information about the subjects of the research; or (3) the informed consent of human subjects for the research.
 More details: Engagement of Institutions in Human Subjects Research